Home > Training Courses > Training Courses >

 Waste management legislation is complex and rapidly-changing; failure to comply and to manage wastes effectively can result in serious pollution and this has been recognised in the establishment of a waste crime unit within the Environment Agency.

-It is therefore important to ensure that you have a good understanding of the key legal requirements and their implications for day to day wastes management.
+It is therefore important to ensure that you have a good understanding of the key legal requirements AND their implications for day to day wastes management.
 We have seen the introduction of the new Environment Act which contains amongst other features new systems for tracking waste under duty of care that will obviate the need for controlled waste transfer notes.
 At the same time concerns over description of wastes, especially those from waste screening activities (e.g. trommel fines) have led to extensive audits of a large number of permitted waste facilities by the Environment Agency.
 This course will examine these changes in detail and will put them into the context of currently applicable controls and will provide a summary of their potential impacts.
 Topics to be addressed will include:

-• An update on wastes classification, duty of care and related guidance, including developments in waste tracking;
+• An update on wastes classification, duty of care and related guidance, including developments in waste tracking.

-• An update on key changes to Regulatory Position Statements and Low Risk Waste Guidance;
+• An update on key changes to Regulatory Position Statements and Low Risk Waste Guidance.

 • Plastics Tax